Exceptionally Large Fluctuations in Orientational Order: The Lessons of Large-Deviation Theory for Liquid Crystalline Systems: INTRODUCTION

-We want to understand this growth of ordered nematic-like domains in putatively isotropic liquid crystals.
-But, in a simulation context, such fluctuations are difficult-to-sample rare events.
-How can simulations be used to explore such large fluctuations?
+We want to understand the growth of such nematically ordered domains in putatively isotropic liquid crystals both in two and three dimensions.
+In a simulation context, though, such fluctuations are always going to be difficult-to-sample rare events.
+Can simulations nonetheless be used to explore these large fluctuations?

-We suggest here that the machinery of \textit{large-deviation theory} \cite{touchette, jack2011, fredrickson, nemoto2017finite, jack2013large, hedges2009, lacoste_2014, lacoste2015fluctuation, Vroylandt2020, Gaspard_2012, Guioth_2016} provides a useful way to not only think about the nature of such infrequent events but a practical route to efficient characterization of them using the ingredients provided by numerical simulation.
-The key insight is that there are two regimes in these problems that are difficult but provide entirely opposite kinds of challenges: one is the \textit{small-fluctuation regime}.
+We suggest here that the machinery of equilibrium \textit{large-deviation theory} \cite{touchette, touchette2012basic} provides a useful way to not only think about the nature of such infrequent events but to efficiently characterize them using the ingredients provided by numerical simulation.
+The key insight is that there are two regimes in these problems that are difficult but provide entirely opposite kinds of challenges: one is the \textit{small-fluctuation} regime.
 Intermolecular correlations may be inescapably important in this regime, but the statistics are still governed by the central-limit theorem, so probability distributions are fundamentally Gaussian.
 The extreme \textit{large-fluctuation} limit, by contrast, is explicitly non-Gaussian but it is possible to show that it is dominated by single-molecule events, meaning that intermolecular correlations are only of secondary concern.

 What large-deviation theory does is give us a way of viewing the interesting large (but not extreme) fluctuation behavior as a well-defined interpolation between these two relatively simple limits – and of constructing that interpolation from information relatively easy to sample from numerical simulations.
 In particular, we will find that we do not need to simulate large fluctuation events in our liquid crystals to gain a quantitative understanding of their probabilities.